 Words that describe Diane Setterfield’s books: Haunting, lyrical, intricate, spell-casting.

 Ruth Ware has been called the modern-day Agatha Christie, which is high praise indeed.
-I’ve read all five of her novels to date, and I’m hooked.
+I’ve read all six of her novels to date, and I’m hooked.
 But don’t go into her books expecting a classic whodunnit puzzle plot–these are really in the genre of psychological thriller, not detective.
 In my opinion, she gets compared to Christie because she creates a personality-rich cast of characters and tells their story in an isolated location like a cruise ship or a remote country estate.

 Top things I love about Ruth Ware’s novels: As I pointed out in the 2019 Book Oscars, Ware is a genius at creating memorable settings.
 I love the locations she takes us to in each novel.
 She’s also great at helping you get inside the protagonist’s head–seeing and feeling through them.
 And her protagonists are all unreliable narrators, which makes it even more fascinating.
 One thing I’m not as crazy about is that Ware employs a “colorful” vocabulary for many of her characters; her books would get an R-rating for language!
 It makes things authentic, I suppose, for the types of characters she creates.
 (There’s heavy substance abuse in a couple of her books as well.)

 Best time to read a Ruth Ware novel: On a long Sunday afternoon, or on a night when you don’t have anywhere to go the next day…because you might stay up past your bedtime.